 Learning healthy habits today can help your child grow up strong and fit.
 As a parent, you can teach your child to make better food choices.
 There are also things you can let your child do on her own.
-Here are some nutrition tips with links to more information.

 Shopping for healthy meals is the first step in practicing healthy eating habits.
 Your child can help pick out healthy foods with you.
-Here’s what to look for while you shop.

 Preschool-age children (ages 4 to 5) are still developing their eating habits and need encouragement to eat healthy meals and snacks.
 These children are eager to learn, especially from other people and will often imitate eating behaviors of adults.
 They need supervision at mealtime as they are still working on chewing and swallowing skills.